MaxAantjes/Exp-Analysis-Dropout-EDU-EC-COVID19/brief-paper.md

 private school proportion per canton.
 The data is also segregated by rural and urban area.
 In urban cantons with positive private school enrolment, there is a strong positive relationship (see Figure 6).
 The coefficient equals 1.982377.

-This means that if a canton A’s proportion of private students is 100% higher than that of canton B (e.g. 5% and 10%), then we expect the ST ratio to be 1 unit higher in canton A, or in other words, for there to be 1 more student for every teacher in canton
-B. *Prima facie* these results are extremely surprising: an increase in the ammount of students enrolled in privated education is associated with higher public school ST ratios.
+This means that if a canton A’s proportion of private students is 100% higher than that of canton B (e.g. 5% and 10%), then we expect the ST ratio to be 1 unit higher in canton A, or in other words, for there to be 1 more student for every teacher in canton A. *Prima facie* these results are extremely surprising: an increase in the amount of students enrolled in privated education is associated with higher public school ST ratios.

 ![Figure 6](Figure_6.png)